Markets fall after Fed Chair Powell urges patience

 The inflation debate has picked up steam as more Americans become vaccinated and there’s hope that, as a result, economic activity and consumer spending will surge later this year.
 That could happen as President Biden’s $1.9 trillion stimulus package washes over the stronger-than-expected recovery.

-Powell on Thursday said that those dynamics “could create some upward pressure on prices.”
+Powell on Thursday said those dynamics “could create some upward pressure on prices.”
 But those effects would be temporary and not register as broad-based, sustained inflation.
 Powell emphasized that this economy, even as it reopens from a devastating pandemic, looks nothing like the economy that was hounded by runaway inflation in the 1960s and 1970s.

 “At the Fed, we are well aware of the history and how it happened, and we’re not going to allow it to happen again,” Powell said.
 “It was a situation where the Fed didn’t step in when it should have, when inflation pressures were building.
 That’s not at all the current situation.”

 The Fed aims for 2 percent annual inflation and has struggled to hit that benchmark for years.
-Last fall, the Fed unveiled a new policy framework that said it would temporarily tolerate inflation that creeps above 2 percent, and that inflation would have to be on that track before the Fed considers responding with an interest rate hike.
+In August, the Fed unveiled a policy framework that said it would temporarily tolerate inflation that creeps above 2 percent and that inflation would have to be on that track before the Fed considers responding with an interest rate hike.

-Powell said that last week’s bond yield surge was “notable and caught my attention.”
-But he said that the Fed looks at a "broad range of financial conditions...and that’s really the key.”
+Powell said last week’s bond yield surge was “notable and caught my attention.”
+But he said the Fed looks at a “broad range of financial conditions … and that’s really the key.”

 Still, that insistence was not enough to prevent Thursday’s sell-off in the markets.